DataDriven 75: 90 Days of Data Engineer Interview Data

 The Senior IC

-The first-attempt cliff is steeper than you think
+The first-attempt cliff is steeper than expected

 Pass rate by attempt number, averaged across the 75 problems (per-problem pass rates, then averaged):

-DEs who grind the DD75 and then pass mock interviews tell us, in slightly different words every time, that the change was learning to slow down before they started writing.
+DEs who grind the DD75 and then pass mock interviews report, in slightly different words every time, that the change was learning to slow down before they started writing.
 The data engineer interview round and the production incident fail the same way: by reaching for the query before reading the table.

 The cliff is steepest on data modeling problems, where attempt one to attempt two jumps 24 points.
 Most of those first attempts picked the wrong grain.
 Most of the second attempts got it right because the DE finally drew the bus matrix.